What Is a Trading Journal?

 What did you do well?

-Were there setups you missed?
+Any setups you missed?
 Why?

-Grade your execution quality.
-Not your profit.
-Your execution.
+Grade your execution, not your profit.

 Weekly and Monthly Reviews